 Weaning is the end of breastfeeding, when your baby no longer has any breastmilk.
 Weaning starts when your baby has any food other than breastmilk at times during the day and ends when she no longer has any breastmilk.

-You might decide to stop breastfeeding when or before your baby reaches six or twelve months.
+You might decide to stop breastfeeding when or before your baby reaches 6 or 12 months.
 For example, you might find that you start thinking about weaning when you’re getting ready to return to work.

 If the decision to wean is yours rather than your baby’s, you might need to offer some extra comfort as you make the transition to bottle-feeding or drinking from a cup.

 Watch out for lumpy breasts.
-After your baby has stopped breastfeeding, you might have lumpy breasts for about 5 to 10 days.
+After your baby has stopped breastfeeding, you might have lumpy breasts for 5-10 days.
 A lump might indicate a blocked duct or the beginnings of mastitis.
-If it bothers you, try massaging the lumps or expressing a small amount of milk.
+If this happens, try massaging the lumps or expressing a small amount of milk.
 This might help reduce the lumpiness.

 Extra cuddles and spending a lot of time together can help your baby feel secure and loved without relying on the breast.

 Breastfeeding gives you some protection from getting pregnant, especially if:

 - your periods haven’t started again